 Today’s midwives have evolved into more multifaceted caretakers than their predecessors, but their goal remains the same: patient-centered care for women, transgender and gender non-binary people.
 Nurse-midwives are educated in the disciplines of nursing and midwifery, are graduates of a professional program accredited by the American College of Nurse-Midwives (ACNM) and must pass a national certification exam.
 In Oregon, nurse-midwives have master’s degrees, are recognized as independent healthcare practitioners, have hospital admitting privileges, are licensed to prescribe medication and consult with many types of physicians.
 Basically, they are an awesome mash up of intuition and education.

-Our certified nurse-midwives are devoted to accompanying and supporting women through each stage of pregnancy, whether they are planning an un-medicated birth or opt for pain medications, including epidural anesthesia.
+Our certified nurse-midwives are devoted to accompanying and supporting people through each stage of pregnancy, whether they are planning an un-medicated birth or opt for pain medications, including epidural anesthesia.
 We have midwives who attend births in six regional hospitals, as well as in WHA’s Midwifery Birth Center.
-This safe, comfortable, out-of-hospital facility is a place where healthy women at a low risk for complications can give birth naturally.
+This safe, comfortable, out-of-hospital facility is a place where healthy people at a low risk for complications can give birth naturally.

-If your midwife has concerns about your health or the health of your baby, she may recommend you see an OB/GYN physician or maternal-fetal medicine specialist.
+If your midwife has concerns about your health or the health of your baby, they may recommend you see an OB/GYN physician or maternal-fetal medicine specialist.
 Conditions that may require specialized care include twin pregnancies, diabetes, heart disease, epilepsy or high blood pressure.
 In some cases, you may be able to continue to see your midwife and consult with a doctor your prenatal care.